yuhkih/rosa-ocpv/README.md

 virtctl ssh fedora@my-first-fedora-vm -i ~/.ssh/id_vm_rsa
 ```

-## 4.4  Login virtual machine
+## 4.4  Operator virtual machine from OpenShift console.

-Play with the virtual machine from OpenShift UI.
 You can also operate the virutal machine from OpenShift UI.
 You can get OpenShift console URL with the following shell.

 ```
 ./ocp-show-console-url.sh